sintharic/cmutils/README.md

 C++ usage and installation
 --------------------------
 See list of programs below and compile them with the respective make command.
-Most of these require a working FFTW3 installation.
+Some of these require a working FFTW3 installation.
 A very brief instruction on how to install FFTW on Windows is written in the Makefile.
 The Makefile automatically checks the most common FFTW installation paths.
 If you encounter problems, specify your individual installation paths manually.